dbuenzli/topkg/README.md

-The optional topkg-care package provides the `topkg` command line tool which helps with various aspects of a package's life cycle: creating and linting a distribution, releasing it on the WWW, publish its documentation, add it to the OCaml OPAM repository, etc.
+The optional topkg-care package provides the `topkg` command line tool which helps with various aspects of a package's life cycle: creating and linting a distribution, releasing it on the WWW, publish its documentation, add it to the OCaml opam repository, etc.

 Topkg is distributed under the ISC license and has **no** dependencies.
 This is what your packages will need as a *build*